-Joseph Cheung has been an associate at McCune & Harber since 2005.
+Joseph Cheung is a partner at McCune & Harber and has been with the firm since 2005.
 At McCune & Harber, he practices primarily in the area of public entity defense, with an emphasis on law and motion matters.
 His motions have resulted in numerous decisions exculpating his clients in student supervision, molestation, premises liability and constitutional law cases.
 He has presented winning arguments before the California Court of Appeal, and successfully resolved cases at mediation on behalf of over 20 school districts and municipalities.
 In 2010, Pasadena Magazine named Mr. Cheung a “Top Attorney.”
 In 2011 through 2014, Mr. Cheung was named as one of Southern California’s “Rising Stars,” an award only 2.5 percent of lawyers in Southern California receive.

 Illustrative Professional Experience